rauc/rauc/docs/faq.rst

 For bundles which use the :ref:`verity format <sec_ref_format_verity>`, you only need to locate the CMS data and verify the signature.
-The CMS data is located almost at the end of the bundle and is followed by its size as a 8 byte big endian integer.
+The CMS data is located almost at the end of the bundle and is followed by its size as an 8 byte big endian integer.

 To see how this can be done, take a look at the `Python example script in contrib/get-cms.py